Stable factorization of the Calder\'on problem via the Born approximation: Introduction

 such that $W(|x|,1) = \ve(x)$.
 As it turns out, $W(|x|,s) = s^{-2}[V_s]^\mB(x)$ where $V_s(x) = s^2V(sx)$.
 In other words, $W(\cdot,s)$ is the radial profile of the Born approximation of the dilated potential $V_s$. \item Once $W(r,s)$ is known, use that $ W(1,|x|) = V(x)$.
-This holds since, by \Cref{mt:approximation} below, the Born approximation always coincides with the potential at the boundary of $\IB^d$. \end{enumerate} \end{main-algorithm} In this algorithm one reconstructs the potential layer by layer: the information on $V$ that is already known is taken outside the ball by dilating the potential.
+This holds since, by \Cref{mt:approximation} below, the Born approximation always coincides with the potential at the boundary of $\IB^d$. \end{enumerate} \end{main-algorithm} In this algorithm, one reconstructs the potential layer by layer: the information on $V$ that is already known is taken outside the ball by dilating the potential.
 This is reminiscent of the so-called layer stripping methods used in EIT, see \cite{CNS20_layer_stripping} for references.
-One certainly can replace step 1) by any other suitable method to solve the moment problem.
-One also might replace step 2) by adapting the approach in \cite{AM10}, based on the boundary control method for the wave equation, which has the advantage of relying in a linear integral equation.
+One can certainly replace step 1) with any other suitable method to solve the moment problem.
+One might also replace step 2) by adapting the approach in \cite{AM10}, based on the boundary control method for the wave equation, which has the advantage of relying on a linear integral equation.